(Photo by Jace Downs/2018 Warner Bros Entertainment Inc. )

 2019 Winter TV Scorecard

 Thanks to cable networks and streaming services, we don’t have to wait until the traditional September-to-May network TV season to watch quality programming.
-January and February of 2019 have already brought 75 new TV series and movies that made this list, along with 27 Certified Fresh shows.
+The first three months of 2019 brought a total of 90 new TV series, seasons, and movies that made this list, along with 37 Certified Fresh shows.

-The list below tracks every new season and TV or streaming movie from the last few months of winter (beginning Jan.
-1) that got at least 10 critic reviews for TV shows and 20 critic reviews for movies.
+The list below tracks every new TV season or streaming movie from the last few months of winter (Jan.
+1 through March 31) that got at least 10 critic reviews for TV shows and 20 critic reviews for movies.
 (If you’re wondering why your favorite show isn’t on here, it likely just didn’t have enough season reviews to qualify under our criteria.)

 Like this?
 Subscribe to our newsletter and get more features, news, and guides in your inbox every week.